haoshiyou/haoshiyou-client/lab/haoshiyou/README.md

    -  - Bugs
    -  -  - DONE Already logged in, reload the page, and then try to load a listing, starting a chat will cause nullpointer exception.
  - Release 3: Better UX
    -  - Share to WeChat
    -  - New message counting
    -  - Upload image in full resolution, display default low resolution
    -  - Update Splash Screen and Logo
+   -  - Polishing user flow
+   -  -  - Remove card boundary in the detail page
+   -  -  - Disallow anonymous user to create a listing (for now)
+   -  - Bug
+   -  -  - Invalid date when posting a new listing

  - Release 4: Performance and Reliability
    -  - Testing structure
    -  - Security rules